qrzn23/min/wip/magick/content.md

 The above reduction of the Magical Memory to a device for externalizing one’s interior wisdom need not be regarded as skeptical, save only in the last resort.
 No scientific hypothesis can adduce stronger evidence of its validity than the confirmation of its predictions by experimental evidence.
 The objective can always be expressed in subjective symbols if necessary.
 The controversy is ultimately unmeaning.
 However we interpret the evidence, its relative truth depends in its internal coherence.
 We may therefore say that any magical recollection is genuine if it gives the explanation of our external or internai conditions.
 Anything which throws light upon the Universe, anything which reveals us to ourselves, should be welcome in this world of riddles.

 As our record extends into the past, the evidence of its truth is cumulative.
 Every incarnation that we remember must increase our comprehension of ourselves as we are.
 Each accession of knowledge must indicate with unmistakable accuracy the solution of some enigma which is propounded by the Sphynx of our own unknown birth-city, Thebes.
 The complicated situation in which we find ourselves is composed of elements \ and no element of it came out of nothing.
 Newton’s First Law applies to every plane of thought.
 The theory of evolution is omniform.
 There is a reason for one’s predisposition to gout, or the shape of one’s ear, in the past.
-The symbolism may change ; the facts do not.
+The symbolism may change; the facts do not.
 In one form or another, everything that exists is derived from some previous manifestation. have it, if you will, fhat the memories of other incarnations are dreamsj but dreams are determined by reality just as much as the events of the day.
 The truth is to be apprehended by the correct translation of the symbolic language.
 The last section of the Oath of the Master of the Temple is: “I swear to interpret every phenomenon as a particular dealing of God with my soul.”
 The Magical Memory is (in the last analysis) one manner, and, as experience testifies, one of the most important manners, of performing this vow.

 ---